GDATASoftwareAG/wordpress-gdata-antivirus/Readme.txt

 == Changelog ==

+= 2.0.1 =
+* fix a bug with the live view

+= 2.0.0 =
+* scope dependencies to avoid dependency conditions

 = 1.0.1 =
 * add the link to the VaaS onboarding page to the admin menu
 * add a link to the github repository to the readme.txt